StaticJsCMS/static-cms/website/content/docs/beta-features.md

 ## Custom Mount Element

-Simple CMS always creates its own DOM element for mounting the application, which means it always takes over the entire page, and is generally inflexible if you're trying to do something creative, like injecting it into a shared context.
+Static CMS always creates its own DOM element for mounting the application, which means it always takes over the entire page, and is generally inflexible if you're trying to do something creative, like injecting it into a shared context.

-You can now provide your own element for Simple CMS to mount in by setting the target element's ID as `nc-root`.
-If Simple CMS finds an element with this ID during initialization, it will mount within that element instead of creating its own.
+You can now provide your own element for Static CMS to mount in by setting the target element's ID as `nc-root`.
+If Static CMS finds an element with this ID during initialization, it will mount within that element instead of creating its own.

 ## Manual Initialization

-Simple CMS can now be manually initialized, rather than automatically loading up the moment you import it.
-The whole point of this at the moment is to inject configuration into Simple CMS before it loads, bypassing need for an actual Simple CMS `config.yml`.
+Static CMS can now be manually initialized, rather than automatically loading up the moment you import it.
+The whole point of this at the moment is to inject configuration into Static CMS before it loads, bypassing need for an actual Static CMS `config.yml`.
 This is important, for example, when creating tight integrations with static site generators.

 Manual initialization works by setting `window.CMS_MANUAL_INIT = true` **before importing the CMS**: